What Language Speak In Costa Rica

 Q: Is English widely spoken in Costa Rica?

 A: While Spanish is the official language, English is spoken in tourist areas and by many professionals, especially in the Central Valley.
-However, venturing beyond tourist hubs will require some Spanish.
+On the flip side, venturing beyond tourist hubs will require some Spanish.

 Q: Are there any indigenous languages spoken in Costa Rica?